jdaw1/placemat/Documentation/PackingStyles.md

 * `/OnlyIfOrientation name`, the sub-parameter being one of `/Landscape`, `/Portrait`, or `/Either`, the last being the default if this sub-parameter absent.
 If `Orientation` not matching, this packing specification not used.

-* `/ImprovementPointsMin num` and `/ImprovementProportionMin num`: this specification used only if beating previous best by the required amount, either absolute (e.g., 2 points) or as a proportion (e.g., 0.01 = 1%).
+* `/ImprovementPointsMin num` and `/ImprovementProportionMin num`: this specification used only if beating previous best radius by the required amount, either absolute (e.g., 2&nbsp;points) or as a proportion (e.g., 0.01&nbsp;=&nbsp;1%).

 If `PackingStyles` is empty, or contains only invalid/impossible layouts, then instead several of the regular layouts are tried.